 However, the real workforce of Interfaith is made up of over 200 dedicated volunteers.
 Our volunteers help manage the daily donations of food, clothing and other items as well as process clients to maximize the number of people we are able to serve.

 Interfaith has satellite outreach centers in remote parts of the county including Reddick, Fellowship, Ft.
-McCoy, Marion Oaks and Pedro to eliminate the hardship for some to get to the main downtown location.
+McCoy, Marion Oaks, Dunnellon and Pedro to eliminate the hardship for some to get to the main downtown location.

 Interfaith Emergency Services provides a full range of services and assistance for residents of Marion County.
 We serve individuals and families in need.
 Clients are referred to Interfaith by churches, synagogues, public services agencies or word of mouth.
 We provide basic needs such as food, clothing, shelter, medications, hygiene items and much more to enhance the quality of life and ease the burden for those in financial distress.
-Our clients are the homeless, elderly, veterans, disabled and the working poor.
+Our clients are those experiencing homelessness, senior citizens, veterans, people with disabilities and the under-employed.

 On an annual basis, Interfaith Emergency Services through outreach and services touch the lives of approximately 30,000 people in Marion County.
 Interfaith does not discriminate against race, color, religion, gender, sexual orientation, age or disabilities in hiring practices or provision of services.